brugr9/UEPluginVolumeCreator/README.md

 ### 3.2.
 Content File Name

-The created content file name derives from the file which is imported (cp. appendix section [Asset Naming Convention](#asset-naming-convention)) but with rules from the Project Settings (see figure 3.2.1.):
+The created content file name derives from the imported file name (cp. appendix section [Asset Naming Convention](#asset-naming-convention)) but with rules from the Project Settings (see figure 3.2.1.):

 * `AssetTypePrefix`: `T_`
 * `AssetName`: